 People are afraid of death.
 But certain drugs lift that fear, and for the past 10 years, that part about them has been studied in the lab.

 Matthew W. Johnson is a researcher at Johns Hopkins Medical School who has the interesting job of giving magic mushrooms to dying people.
-In one recent study, with FDA approval and university funding, Johnson had 51 cancer patients take mushrooms, and 80 percent of them said it helped them feel more optimistic and less scared of death.
+In one recent study, with FDA approval and university funding, Johnson had 51 cancer patients take mushrooms.
+Eighty percent of them said it helped them feel more optimistic and less scared of death.

 Why?
 What?
 How?
 Wanting to understand more deeply how some drugs reduce your fear of dying, Johnson and his team are following up with the Johns Hopkins Death and Dying Survey (follow this link to take it).
 It asks whether drugs have changed your views on statements like "death is a grim experience" or "death is natural."

 Johnson wouldn't share with me the kinds of responses he's gotten so far, beyond saying that they've gotten a broad array.
 But participants in the previous studies did drastically change their views of death, saying that the mushrooms revealed to them something they hadn't ever seen before.

 We asked a few trippers why drugs killed their fear of death.
 The stories often made little sense.
 "I'm an atheist.
 But on a bunch of different drugs, I've hallucinated god," says John, 38.
 "I tell all my friends that I know I was just tripping and it wasn't real.
 But a small part of me wonders if maybe it was real.
 Maybe there's a god.
 Maybe there is something after you die.
 And that 'maybe' makes me a little less scared to die."

 Seems like drugs do what the only the Buddha and the hot dog vendor can normally do: make you one with everything.
 "It gives you a feeling of oneness with the universe," Mariela, 19, says.
 "Like everything is as it's supposed to be," even death.